WANTING TO paint a tree?

 We believe very strongly in safe practices and do not urge individuals to paint trees if unsafe in any way.

-If the tree is on council or shire property you will need to request permisson for a permit or written consent before painting.
+If the tree is on council or shire property you will need to request permission for a permit or written consent before painting.
+Use this letter to contact your local council.

-As above, if the tree is on private land you will need permission of the land owner before painting.
+If the tree is on private land (that is not yours) you will need permission from the land owner before painting.

 Please do not paint trees in national or protected reserve parks.